testcontainers/testcontainers-go/docs/modules/grafana-lgtm.md

 - Since testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go/releases/tag/v0.33.0"><span class="tc-version">:material-tag: v0.33.0</span></a>

-!!!info
-    The `RunContainer(ctx, opts...)` function is deprecated and will be removed in the next major release of _Testcontainers for Go_.

 The Grafana LGTM module exposes one entrypoint function to create the Grafana LGTM container, and this function receives three parameters: